TristanMarshall/ShoppingList/README.md

 ## Shopping List Ruby on Rails CRUD application

 ##### This is the readme.md file for the Shopping List application.
 The primary purpose of this site is to showcase an example of a fully functional, CRUD application built on Ruby on Rails.
+This is my first Ruby on Rails application.

 ##### Shopping List allows the user to do the following:
 * Create a user login